Viswanatha Kaviraja

 Viśvanātha Kavirāja, most widely known for his masterpiece in aesthetics, Sāhityadarpaṇa, was a prolific poet, scholar, and rhetorician who worked during the reigns of two successive Eastern Ganga rulers of Kalinga (modern Odisha) – King Narasimha Deva IV and King Nishanka Bhanudeva IV.
 In absence of availability of exact dates of his birth and date, the periods of their rules, 1378 AD – 1434 AD, is assumed to be the time of Viswanatha.

 Family history

 Viswanatha was born to a Vaidya family of scholars and poets.
-His grandfather, Narayana Dasa, wrote a commentary on Gitagovinda, the most well-known Sanskrit work in the Vaishnavite tradition, written by Jayadeva, a major Sanskrit poet from Bengal, who lived in circa 1200 AD.
+His grandfather, Narayana Dasa, wrote a commentary on Gitagovinda, the most well-known Sanskrit work in the Vaishnavite tradition, written by Jayadeva, a major Sanskrit poet from Odisha, who lived in circa 1200 AD.
 Narayana Dasa's brother, Chandi Dasa, wrote a commentary on Kavyaprakasha, an earlier work on poetics, written by aesthetician Mammatha.
 Viswanatha's father, Chandrashekhara also wrote a few poems.

 Both Viswanatha and his father held the titles of ministers of war and peace (Sandhivigrahika Mahapatra) in the courts of the kings of Kalinga.

 Viswanatha's son, Ananta Dasa, also wrote commentaries and notes on Sahityadarpana.